Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Experiment

 \subsection{Effect of Denoising Steps}

-Figure \ref{fig:result_step} illustrates the reconstruction performance using varying numbers of denoising steps.
-We observe that increasing the number of denoising steps enhances the perceptual quality of the decoded results.
-However, with an extremely low number of steps (e.g., 5 steps), the reconstructed image quality is significantly degraded.
-Additionally, when the number of denoising steps exceeds 30, the reconstruction quality tends to stabilize.
-The visual results in Figure \ref{fig:step_vision} further demonstrates that more realistic and refined details will be restored as the denoising steps increase.
+Fig.\ref{fig:result_step} presents the reconstruction performance under varying denoising steps.
+We observe that increasing denoising steps generally enhances the perceptual quality of the decoded images.
+However, when denoising steps exceed 50, a slight degradation in quality is observed, suggesting that over-denoising may lead to detail loss.
+The diffusion-based decoder operates by first reconstructing object-level details from the extremely compressed reference image, followed by overall image refinement.
+All experiments are conducted with the object-level denoising steps fixed at 10.
+The visual results in Fig.\ref{fig:step_vision} further illustrate that more realistic and refined details emerge as the number of steps increases.